Nancy Kline said:

 You might also ponder if you are personally motivated to change?
 As this will be needed if coaching is to work for you.
 These are good things to consider but we do not suggest you should start there.

 Many people these days advertise themselves as executive coaches via their web sites or LinkedIn.
 Did you know that the professional title of coach is not protected in any way?
+So how do you make sure you get a skilled and suitably qualified coach?

-- We hold a coaching qualification
+- We all hold a coaching qualification

 - We work to a Code of Ethics and Competence Framework